mdavis-xyz/mdavis.xyz/pages/voting/content.md

 [again](https://web.archive.org/web/20101019133156/http://itpolicy.princeton.edu/voting/summary.html)

-> What I’ve seen in the past 10 years is that the vendors have absolutely fumbled every single attempt in security [source-dark](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html)
+> "What I’ve seen in the past 10 years is that the vendors have absolutely fumbled every single attempt in security" - Jacob D. Stauffer, who has conducted voting-machine security assessments for California's secretary of state for a decade [source-dark](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html)

-> Every single one of [the tested machines] had some sort of weakness [source-dark](https://www.fastcompany.com/40448876/how-hackers-are-teaching-election-officials-to-protect-their-voting-machines-learned-from-hackers-to-improve-security-for-future-elections)

 In 2018 DEF CON (an international security convention) made voting machines available to see how well they stand up to actual attackers.

+> "Every single one of [the tested machines] had some sort of weakness" - Joseph Hall, Chief Technologist of the Center for Democracy and Technology [source-dark](https://www.fastcompany.com/40448876/how-hackers-are-teaching-election-officials-to-protect-their-voting-machines-learned-from-hackers-to-improve-security-for-future-elections)

 30 minors were able to compromise the machines, including an 11 year old who changed the outcome of the mock election in [10 minutes](http://time.com/5366171/11-year-old-hacked-into-us-voting-system-10-minutes/).
 Machines which can be compromised by an 11 year old in 10 minutes are being used for real elections with actual stakes.